koscm10/Ansible-mc-series/02-Configuring managed nodes/Managed-nodes_configuration.md

 ## **b) Password-less Authentication (Using SSH_Keys)**

-have to generate a key when youre in the home of ansible(the default user)
+have to generate a key when youre in the home of ansible(the default user) once you have generated key have to send the public key to the remote users

 - Generate ssh-keys using ssh-keygen command from ansible user in the control machine.